Monday, 6 March 2017

 1929 Audi Dresden

 In 1928, the State Bank of Saxony approached Jorge Rasmussen, founder and principle of the JS Rasmussen Group, owner of DKW, to buy out the ailing Audi.
 DKW at this time was a rapidly growing motorcycle manufacturer - a highly profitable market - but was also experimenting with budget automobiles.
 The first DKW automobile, the P-15, went on the market earlier that very year.
 Rasmussen was keen to expand into fully-fledged automobile manufacturer and saw a golden opportunity to secure a prestige automaker.
-Shortly after taking over Audi, Rasmussen must have realized Audi was not the plum asset he had assumed.
+Shortly after taking over Audi, Rasmussen realized Audi was not the plum asset he had assumed.
 Audi production methods were archaic - especially compared to his beloved DKW, which had pioneered mass production techniques in its motorcycle division.
 Audi needed a comprehensive overhaul if it was to be returned to profit.

 For more see: